Breezy1214/EZ-Hitbox/README.md

 1. Place the `HitboxSettings` folder in ReplicatedStorage
 2. Add the following object values to the settings folder:
    - `Alive Folder`: Reference to the folder containing all alive characters
-   - `Projectile Folder`: Reference to the folder where hitbox visualizations will be parented
+   - `Ignore Folder`: Reference to the folder where the hitbox will ignore
    - `Velocity Constant`: (Optional) Numeric value for velocity calculations (default: 6)

 ## Usage Examples